corcorana/restingIAF/iaf_manu.md

 In relation to the SGF, both polynomial degree $k$ and a filter window frame width $F_w$ are required to define the least-squares minimisation operation.
 $k$ must be $< F_w$, and $F_w$ must be odd to ensure an equal number of sample points either side of the centre coefficient.
 Also note that no smoothing will occur if $k = F_w - 1$.
-Although some degree of exploratory analysis may be desirable to find the optimal combination of $k$ and $F_w$ parameters for the dataset under analysis, a convenient heuristic is to set the length of $F_w$ approximately 1 to 2 times the anticipated FWHM of the PAF component [@enke1976; @press1992].
+Although some degree of exploratory analysis may be desirable to find the optimal combination of $k$ and $F_w$ parameters for the dataset under analysis, a convenient heuristic is to set the length of $F_w$ approximately 1 to 2 times the anticipated full width at half maximum (FWHM) of the PAF component [@enke1976; @press1992].
 Relatively higher $F_w$ lengths are expected to result in more aggressive smoothing of the input function [@bromba1981], and hence may be desirable in cases of noisy spectral densities.
 We note however that excessively flat peaks following application of the smoothing procedure are indicative of a suboptimally large $F_w$.
 We favour higher-order polynomials (e.g., $k = 5$) due to their peak-height preserving properties, but acknowledge that they might render suboptimal fits (and less smoothing) in the context of relatively broad component structures [@press1992].